coucouland/coucou/README.md

 When a citizen posts or uploads content to a village it is stored in a dedicated user space to allow for user-controlled access management (e.g. unsharing, etc.).

+### User Interface

+The Coucou application provides two alternating views: the planner view shows future events and tasks, whilst the historical view shows past event, tasks and journal entries.
+Switching between views is done via tabs underneath the page header navigation.

+#### Navigation

+The homepage will show a combined feed of all subscribed Village content for the default range.
+Navigation is managed via Village selection controls, and a search function provided in the page header.
+A profile switcher is also provided in the top right of the header.

+#### Context Bar

+At the top of the right sidebar contextual information about the selected Village or Jot is displayed.
+This may include welcome messages, population statistics, a topic cloud and related Jots and Villages.

+#### Filtering

+Content filtering is supported via sidebar controls including date range, topics, villages, content type, etc. The default content filters for views are as follows:

+* Planner view: range=month, topics=all, villages=all, type=events,tasks
+* Historical view: range=week, topics=all, villages=all, type=journal

 ## Glossary